-Examples of circumstances that would result in significant impacts are described under the Existing plus Project Impact Analysis subsection.
-The following examples are some of the additional circumstances relevant to infrastructure projects, which may result in potentially hazardous conditions, paying particular attention as to whether particularly vulnerable people exist or would exist in the study area.
-This is not an exhaustive list of circumstances under which, potentially hazardous impacts would occur:
+Examples of circumstances that would result in significant impacts are described under Existing plus Project Impact Analysis subsection.
+The following examples are some of the additional circumstances relevant to infrastructure projects, which may result in potentially hazardous conditions.
+This is not an exhaustive list of circumstances under which potentially hazardous impacts would occur: